superunrelated/sanguine/README.md

 - Images with multiple tags like "gradient@60j@128c@2x.png" result in six files, all with different color/quality settings and image sizes.'

 ### Configuration
 Add a sanguine node to the package.json file of your project.
-Build sources and targets are defined in a "sanguine.json" config file that should be located in the root of your project directory.

 ```json
 {